Siddharth-Singhs/Summer2019/README.md

 ### Day 29:
 #### Intern Work:
 - Integrated the new script with the package.
-- Updated the package logging.
+- Updated the package and added the some logging.

 #### Interview Preparation:
 -